kostyfisik/PKM-sync-template/README.md

   switch between Personal Knowledge Managers (PKMs).
 - [chore.pkm.limitations](notes/chore.pkm.limitations.md) for usage guidelines.
 - [chore.pkm.settings](notes/chore.pkm.settings.md) my settings on top of required minimum.

+For further navigation with [[wikilinks]] you should use some PKM program